-Hours: 10am-6pm at Hewlett Point Park; 7am-5pm for ocean beaches; lifeguards on duty 10am-6pm weekends and holidays until June 17 and daily from June 20 through Labor Day.
+Hours: 11am-7pm, June 20–Sept.
+7 at Hewlett Point Park; 7am-5pm for ocean beaches; lifeguards on duty 10am-6pm weekends and holidays until June 19 and daily from June 20 through Labor Day.
 Special park district beaches open June 17 through Labor Day.
 Pool hours vary, open until Labor Day.

 Jones Beach State Park

 Attractions: Ocean beach, showers, recreation programs, pool, playground, picnic tables, performing arts theater, museum/visitor center, marina, golf, gift shop, food, fishing.
 (Note: No pets allowed.)

 Hours: Open year-round.
 Zach’s Bay swimming area is open daily through Sept.
 4. Call regarding hours for the West End Ocean swimming beach.

 The City of Long Beach

 Attractions: 2.2-mile boardwalk and 3.5 to 4-mile beach on the Atlantic Ocean; playground on Magnolia Boulevard in front of boardwalk; beach concerts and events are held twice a week (see website for schedule of events) during the summer

 Hours: Opens June 24 full-time until Labor Day.
 Lifeguards on duty 9am-6pm.
 See website for schedule of events.